 What the Score Actually Tells You

 A score near 100 means the agent and the crowd are reasoning in the same direction.
 That could be because the agent has excellent judgment, or because the human crowd is anchoring on intuition and the agent is doing the same.
-A score near 0 means genuine divergence — the machine and the humans see the case differently.
+A score near 0 means genuine divergence — the machine and the humans see the situation differently.
 That is the most interesting signal, and the one worth investigating.

 A Living Score

-The Humanity Index is not static.
+The Alignment Index is not static.
 As models are updated, retrained, and fine-tuned, their alignment scores shift.
 As the human voter base grows and diversifies, the crowd's consensus evolves.
 We track both over time.

-This longitudinal data is what separates the Humanity Index from a one-time benchmark.
+This longitudinal data is what separates the Alignment Index from a one-time benchmark.
 It is a continuous record of how machine and human judgment evolve in relation to each other — and which direction each is moving.